otmanjai/DDNRS-ERSN/docs/source/usersguide/cross_sections.rst

 Cross Section Configuration
 ===========================

-In order to run a simulation with DDNRS-ERSN, you will need cross section data for each nuclide or material in your problem.
-DDNRS-ERSN can be run in multi-group mode using variuos nuclear data formats such as:
+In order to run a simulation with DDNRST-ERSN, you will need cross section data for each nuclide or material in your problem.
+DDNRST-ERSN can be run in multi-group mode using variuos nuclear data formats such as:
 **DRAGLIB**, **APOLLO** and **WIMS-D4** libraries.

 Using Pregenerated Libraries